kevinandris/kevinandris/README.md

 # Hi there 👋

-Glad seeing you on my Github page, I'm looking for an internship or graduate programme for fullstack, frontend, or backend role for website implementation.
+Glad seeing you on my Github page, I'm looking for an internship for fullstack, frontend, or backend role for website implementation.
 Feel free to check out my latest pinned projects below ^_^